epeli/git-unrealmodule/README.md

 ## Usage

-Define a list of subrepositories and paths in a `.unrealmodules` file to root of the parent repository.
+Define a list of subrepositories and paths in a `.unrealmodules` file in the root of the parent repository.

 Example